top of page

 Ambient-BD

 This five year project is led by the University of Edinburgh and co-investigators Dr Lorna Lopez, Professor Andrew Coogan (Department of Psychology), and Dr Cathy Wyse in Maynooth University.
 It is funded by the Wellcome Trust (2023-2028).
 Ambient-BD will investigate the role of variability in long-term circadian rhythms in the trajectory of disease in people with bipolar disorder.
 The team will also work with Bipolar Scotland to co-produce an innovative programme of knowledge exchange on the theme of ‘Sleep, circadian rhythms and bipolar disorder'.
-For more information please visit the Ambient-BD website here
+For more information please visit the Ambient-BD website here.

 Ambient-Teen